Keeping tests valuable

 Headless browsers can be leveraged for testing in a variety of ways, and different scenarios do command different approaches.
 There are some general pointers most should follow in order to keep their tests valuable.

 Here, we define valuable as sustainably expressing meaningful, truthful information about the state of a system.
 A test that does not reliably fulfill these criteria should be fixed, if possible, or simply removed.

 Keep tests short

-If they run against a real-world product with a UI that is evolving over time, scripts will need to be regularly updated.
+If they run against a product with a UI that is evolving over time, scripts will need to be regularly updated.
 This brings up two important points:

 - Most scripts are not write-and-forget, so each script we write is one more script we will have to maintain.

 - Like all cases where code and refactoring are involved, how we write scripts can have a significant influence on how long this maintenance effort takes.